 7 products receive Recommended Rating; 1 product receives Security Recommended Rating; and 2 products receive Caution rating

 The NGFW is the first line of defense against today’s threats and is a critical component of any defense-in-depth strategy.
 The NGFW market is one of the largest and most mature markets in the cybersecurity industry.
-According to the NSS Labs 2017 Security Architecture Study, 80.5% of US enterprises deploy NGFWs.
+According to the NSS Labs 2017 Security Architecture Study, 80.5% of US enterprises deploy NGFWs.1 Industry analysts estimate that the NGFW market is estimated to grow from US$2.39 billion in 2017 to US$4.27 billion by 2022 at a compound annual growth rate (CAGR) of 12.3%.
+2

 Of the products that participated in NSS Labs’ 2018 NGFW Group Test, six out of the 10 products assessed demonstrated resistance to common evasion techniques with the remaining four missing at least one evasion technique.
 Evasion techniques are commonly used by attackers as a means of disguising and modifying attacks at the point of delivery to avoid detection and blocking by security products.
 Failure of a security device to correctly identify a specific type of evasion potentially allows an attacker to use an entire class of exploits for which the device is assumed to have protection.